casper-network/ceps/text/0095-nft-standard.md

     /// @param token_id - The NFT ID.
     fn revoke_approval(&mut self, token_id: U256);

-    /// Gets the approved account for a specific NFT.
+    /// Gets the approved account or contract for a specific NFT.
     ///
     /// @param token_id - The NFT ID.
     /// @return Option<Key> - Approved spender account if one exists.